 If your child was injured at birth, or you suspect that he or she was injured during birth, you don’t have to handle everything on your own.
 An experienced and knowledgeable birth injury lawyer in Massachusetts can help you and your family.
 If your baby suffered a birth injury because of mistakes made by doctors, nurses, or anyone else involved with the birth process, you may be entitled to significant compensation to help you treat and care for your child.

 Many Birth Injuries Are Caused By Medical Malpractice

 Many babies are injured at birth due to mistakes made by doctors, nurses, midwives, hospital staff, emergency staff, or others involved in the birth process.
 Even though these injuries may not be intentional, that doesn’t mean that nobody should be held responsible when they occur.

 - Failure to recognize maternal or fetal distress

 - Improper use of tools such as forceps or vacuum

 - Failure to treat maternal infections

 - Waiting too long to perform an emergency C-section

 There is also a higher risk of a birth injury occurring if the baby is premature, very large (more than 8lbs 13oz), or if labor is difficult or very long.

-What Are Some Of The Most Common Birth Injuries?
+What Are Some Of The Most Common Birth Injuries in MA?